kubevault/kubevault/docs/guides/secret-engines/azure/overview.md

 namespace/demo created
 ```

-In this tutorial, we are going to create a [role](https://www.vaultproject.io/api/secret/azure/index.html#create-update-role) using AzureRole and issue credential using AzureAccessKeyRequest.
+In this tutorial, we are going to create a [role](https://www.vaultproject.io/api/secret/azure/index.html#create-update-role) using AzureRole and issue credential using SecretAccessRequest.

 ## Vault Server